SalahiErensel/Geeky-App-/README.md

 # Geeky-App-
 A banking app that users can deposit , withdraw money with registering and logging in with their private accounts.
-Made and developed by Laravel.
+Made and developed with Laravel.